QBDev0ps/DevOps-Cloud-projects/Project9.md

 3. An EC2 Linux Server to serve as our Database Server.

-### <br>Implementing LVM on Linux Servers (Web and Database Servers)<br/>
+### <br>Implementing LVM on Linux Web Server<br/>

-To begin our project we need to deploy and configure LVM for our Linux based Web and Database servers.
+To begin our project we need to deploy and configure LVM for our Linux based Web server.
 We do this by implementing the following steps:

 #### <br>Step 1: Provision EC2 Instance<br/>